Course

 REGISTRATION AND CANCELLATION POLICIES

 DISCLAIMER: This symposium is sponsored by Texas Health and Human Services Commission in partnership with UT Health San Antonio School of Nursing.
-The personal views or opinions expressed in this conference do not represent the official views, policies, or positions of the Substance Intervention Treatment Programs unit or the Texas Health and Human Services Commission or UT Health Science Center at San Antonio.
+The personal views or opinions expressed in this conference do not represent the official views, policies, or positions of the Substance Intervention and Treatment Programs unit or the Texas Health and Human Services Commission or UT Health Science Center at San Antonio.

 Celebrate the 10th anniversary of the Neonatal Abstinence Syndrome (NAS) Symposium in 2025 by returning to the basics of NAS and the continuum of care for mothers, children and families.
 Join recovering families, support agencies and health care professionals as we share ways the continuum of care for NAS has evolved over the years.
 Together, we can reinforce our foundational approaches, enhance current evidence-based practices to NAS and make a lasting impact on our communities and the families we serve.